jvargh7/dual-burdens-malnutrition-india/README.md

 # dual-burdens-malnutrition-india
 Malnutrition among women and children in India: limited evidence of clustering of underweight, anemia, overweight, and stunting within individuals and households at both state and district levels

+Jithin Sam Varghese, Aryeh Stein

 Journal: American Journal of Clinical Nutrition
 Submitted: September 2018